ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 # Understand Nodes Bootstrapping

-Bootstrapping our node is the process of letting it *securely* download chain blocks or DAG vertexes so to recreate the chain full state locally.
+Bootstrapping our node is the process of letting it *securely* download chain blocks or DAG vertexes so to recreate the full chain state locally.

 Bootstrapping must guarantee that the local state of our node is in sync with other valid nodes state.
 In this way our node can verify incoming transactions and reach consensus with other nodes, collectively moving forward the chains.

-Bootstrapping a node is a multi-step process which requires downloading both Primary Network chains and any Subnet chain the node explicitly tracks in a precise order.
+Bootstrapping a node is a multi-step process which requires downloading both Primary Network chains and chains of Subnet the node explicitly tracks in a precise order.

 In this document we introduce you to these steps, with an high level yet